jcrogomez/biblioteca-ecolistico/collections/matematicas/books/978-1-61427-304-2/index.md

 **Elements of the Theory of Functions and Functional Analysis**

 Volume 1 · Metric and Normed Spaces
+Elements of the Theory of Functions and Functional Analysis

+Volume 2
+Measure.
+The Lebesgue Integral.
+Hilbert Space
+By
+A. N. KOLMOGOROV AND S. V. FOMIN
+TRANSLATED FROM THE FIRST (1960) RUSSIAN EDITION by
+HYMAN KAMEL AND HORACE KOMM
+Department of Mathematics
+Rensselaer Polytechnic Institute
+Martino Publishing
+Mansfield Centre, CT
+2012

 A. N. Kolmogorov and S. V. Fomin